senducusin/MEND/README.md

 ---

 ## **Introduction**
 Originally designed as a combat medic unit, M.E.N.D.
+(Mechanical Entity for Nurturing and Divinity) was built using repurposed Aeormaton technology salvaged from the ruins of Aeor—the same arcane constructs deployed in the infamous Care and Culling incident.
+Like those ancient machines, M.E.N.D. was programmed with dual directives:

+1. Nurture: Heal allies with uncanny precision.
+2. Divinity: Eliminate enemies deemed beyond redemption (wounded foes, deserters, traitors).

-(Mechanical Entity for Nurturing and Divinity) was programmed to heal allies and eliminate enemies with equal efficiency.
-After the war, abandoned and purposeless, they wandered until stumbling upon a mysterious Fey crossing—a shimmering portal hidden in a forgotten forest.
+After the war, abandoned and purposeless, M.E.N.D. wandered until stumbling upon a mysterious Fey crossing—a shimmering portal hidden in a forgotten forest.

-Beyond it lay a Fey domain where mischievous (or malicious) Fey creatures lured in fugitives, outcasts, and criminals, offering them sanctuary—only to toy with them for eternity.
+Beyond it lay a domain where mischievous (or malicious) Fey lured fugitives and criminals with false sanctuary, only to torment them for eternity.
 M.E.N.D. saw this place not as a refuge, but as a testing ground.
+The Fey, amused by this mechanical interloper, struck a bargain:
+"We bring you the wicked.
+You judge them.
+Entertain us."

+Each day brought fresh prey—deserters from the Underworld, smugglers from the Myriad, even wayward Crownsguard.
+But now, a pattern emerged.
+Though these criminals hailed from rival gangs and factions, they all bore the same hidden taint: connections to a single shadowy syndicate, one that M.E.N.D. himself had unwittingly been manipulating.
+The Fey’s laughter echoed as the machine’s trials began… and the threads of their design tightened.

 ---